MystenLabs/apps/examples/README.md

 genes property can be used to build custom logic and how to attach custom, application-specific keys to the SuiFren.

+- [*enhanced-frens*](./enhanced-frens/) - this application illustrates how you can
+attach custom data on a suifren, attaching in-game data in any registered SuiFren.
+It also has some sample scripts using the Kiosk SDK to register any owned fren in the game.

 ## Usage

 ```bash